nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 - Adding a course with the same module code is not allowed.
-    - For example, if a course with module code `CS2103T` already exists in CLIpboard, entering `add course CS2103T` will display an error message.
+    - For example, if a course with module code `CS2103T` already exists in CLIpboard, entering `add course CS2103T` will display an error message inside the log box.
 <div markdown="block" class="alert alert-info">
 This command is case-sensitive.<br>
 e.g. <code>CS2103T</code> and <code>cs2103t</code> are treated as different courses.